Battery recycling

 Battery recycling is a recycling activity that aims to reduce the number of batteries being disposed as municipal solid waste.
 Batteries contain a number of heavy metals and toxic chemicals and disposing of them by the same process as regular household waste has raised concerns over soil contamination and water pollution.
+While reducing the amount of pollutants being released through disposal through the uses of landfill and incineration, battery recycling can facilitate the release of harmful materials from batteries to both the environment and the workers recycling batteries.

 Battery recycling by type

 Most types of batteries can be recycled.
-However, some batteries are recycled more readily than others, such as lead–acid automotive batteries (nearly 90% are recycled) and button cells (because of the value and toxicity of their chemicals).
-Rechargeable nickel–cadmium (Ni-Cd), nickel metal hydride (Ni-MH), lithium-ion (Li-ion) and nickel–zinc (Ni-Zn), can also be recycled.
+However, some batteries are recycled more readily than others, such as lead–acid automotive batteries (nearly 99% are recycled) and button cells (because of the value and toxicity of their chemicals).
+Rechargeable nickel–cadmium (NiCd), nickel–metal hydride battery (NiMH), lithium-ion (Li-ion) and nickel–zinc (NiZn), can also be recycled.
 Disposable alkaline batteries make up the vast majority of consumer battery use, but there is currently no cost-neutral recycling option.
 Consumer disposal guidelines vary by region.
 An evaluation of consumer alkaline battery recycling in Europe showed environmental benefit but at significant expense over disposal.
 Zinc–carbon and Zinc–air batteries are recycled in the same process.
 E.U. consumers recycled almost half of portable batteries bought in 2017.